-What is a product design review and why do you need one?
+What is a product design review and how can you get the best results every time

 We’ll take you through the main questions we get asked about product design reviews and provide tips on how to get the most out of the process.

 Review detail varies with each engineering discipline.
 Each review checks the quality and completeness of work done.
 Reviewers look to see that i’s have been dotted, t’s crossed and ensure the output is fit for purpose.

 To put this in context, here at Ignys we regularly undertake a variety of design reviews.
 These include our own engineers work during product development and as a check for some of our customers own designs.

 Put simply, they reduce the costs and delays caused by mistakes.

 The earlier you find a mistake or omission the quicker and cheaper it is to fix.
 Design reviews make projects deliver quicker, reduce risks and lower development costs.

 - Schematic symbol and pcb footprint review

 - Printed Circuit Board review